zhuWin/pseudo/README.md

 Older version of STR-BSOD's pseudo translator.
-Used by Minecraft Pseudo-localization Language Pack.
+Used by myself for Minecraft Pseudo-localization Language Pack.